CaseFacts: A Benchmark for Legal Fact-Checking and Precedent Retrieval: CaseFacts Benchmark

 \subsection{Dataset Creation Pipeline}

-We implemented a multi-stage pipeline to generate synthetic claims and ensure their factuality, consistency, and diversity.
+We implemented a multi-stage pipeline (Figure \ref{fig:pipeline-example}) to generate synthetic claims and ensure their factuality, consistency, and diversity.
 To mitigate self-preference bias during validation~\cite{wataoka2025selfpreferencebiasllmasajudge}, we utilized different model families for generation (Qwen3-Next-80B-A3B-Thinking)~\cite{qwen3technicalreport} and post-generation validation (gemma-3-27b-it)~\cite{gemmateam2025gemma3technicalreport}.
 We use open-weight models only to promote reproducibility of our dataset creation method.
-All LLMs' temperature was set to 0.6 and top-p to 0.9.\todo[]{Insert figure giving a short overview of the pipeline.}
+For all LLMs, temperature was set to 0.6 and top-p to 0.9.